Jegson-ux/Documenting_Projects/README.md

 ### [Data cleaning/Preparation]()

-In the initial data preparation phase, we peformed the following tasks;
+In the initial data preparation phase, we performed the following tasks;

  - Data loading and inspection.
  - Handling and replacing missing values.